shopsys/shopsys/docs/basic-concepts/translations.md

 the message ID is `You still have to purchase products for <strong> %price% </strong> for <strong> free </strong> shipping and payment.`.

 We replace multiple spaces in message ID to a single one.
-So in case of
+So in the case of

 ```twig
 {% trans %}